Sports in the New York metropolitan area: Basketball

-The NFL's headquarters are located in New York City, at 345 Park Avenue in Manhattan.

 Ice hockey

 Ice hockey has a storied history and large following in the New York metropolitan area, which is unique in being the only metropolitan area and media market in the United States and Canada to feature three major league professional teams participating in the same sport.
 New York City is represented by the New York Rangers, playing at Madison Square Garden in Manhattan.
 The New York Islanders play at UBS Arena in the Nassau County community of Elmont.
 The New Jersey Devils play at Prudential Center in Newark, New Jersey.
-The metropolitan area's three NHL franchises have won the Stanley Cup a combined eleven times, and they are historically division rivals, having played in the same division every season since the Devils relocated to the New Jersey Meadowlands from Denver in 1982.
-Currently, they play in the East Division (known as the MassMutual East Division for sponsorship reasons) after the NHL temporarily realigned the league to minimize travel due to the COVID-19 pandemic.
+The metropolitan area's three NHL franchises have won the Stanley Cup a combined eleven times, and they are historically division rivals with high levels of intensity and animosity among and between their respective fans, having played in the same division every season since the Devils relocated to the New Jersey Meadowlands from Denver in 1982.
+Currently, they play in the Metropolitan Division.

 The Rangers, established in 1926, are one of the Original Six — a term given to the six NHL teams in existence before the league doubled its size in 1967.
-The primary fan base for the Rangers is in the city's five boroughs, Westchester County, much of Upstate New York, and parts of Connecticut, however they maintain a sizable following within parts of the market claimed by their two local rivals.
+The primary fan base for the Rangers is in the city's five boroughs, Westchester County, lower Hudson Valley New York, western Connecticut, and Northern New Jersey.
+However, they maintain a sizable following within parts of the market claimed by their two local rivals.

 The Islanders, established in 1972, opened the new UBS Arena, adjacent to Belmont Park and immediately across the Cross Island Parkway from Queens, for the 2021–22 season.
 The Islanders provide their fans with an intense rivalry with the Rangers, most of whom are based in Nassau and Suffolk Counties on Long Island.
-The chosen location of their new home will also include a new full-time Long Island Rail Road station at Elmont, providing direct access from Penn Station and other points both in New York City and out east on Long Island.
-This will have the effect of connecting all three area NHL franchises with a single transfer at Manhattan's Penn Station (located beneath Madison Square Garden) necessary to reach Newark Penn Station (two blocks from the Devils' Prudential Center) from Elmont.
+The chosen location of their new home also includes a new full-time Long Island Rail Road station at Elmont, providing direct access from Penn Station and other points both in New York City and out east on Long Island.
+This has the effect of connecting all three area NHL franchises with a single transfer at Manhattan's Penn Station (located beneath Madison Square Garden) necessary to reach Newark Penn Station (two blocks from the Devils' Prudential Center) from Elmont.